 - All bolts should be made from high quality carbon steel (with galvanized surface or other rust prevention treatment) or stainless steel. - How the ceiling should be handled will differ with the type of building.
-For specific measures, please consult the building and renovation engineers. - How the lifting bolt should be secured depends on the specific situation, and it must be secure and reliable.
+For specific measures, please consult the building and renovation engineers. - How the lifting bolt is secured depends on the specific situation, and it must be secure and reliable.

-3.2.
-Indoor Unit Installation
+3.3 Installation of the Indoor Unit